Table of content

-A dedicated team is a partnership model widely used in software development for remote collaboration with a client.
-Transparent and effective, this model is the best choice for both well-established companies and growing startups.
+A dedicated development team is a partnership model widely used in software development for remote collaboration with a client.
+Hiring dedicated development team is the best choice for both well-established companies and growing startups.

-If you choose to collaborate within a dedicated team, you get a team of professionals selected specifically for your business goals.
-This team resembles an in-house team, who are technically your employees.
+When you hire dedicated teams, you get a team of professionals selected specifically for your business goals.
+This model resembles an in-house team, who are technically your employees.

-The specific composition of your dedicated team depends on your business requirements.
-Depending on your business goals, your dedicated team may consist of:
+The specific composition of your team depends on your business requirements.
+Thus, your development team may consist of:

 - Front-end and back-end, full-stack engineers, mobile developers;

 - UX/UI designers;

 - Quality assurance specialists;